BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ### Gemfile
 The Gemfile is a list of gems your app uses.
 The Gemfile lets you setup groups, so gems are only loaded under specific circumstances.
 For example, you might have a gem like Pry in your `development` group because you only need to use Pry to debug when you are in the development phase.
 Your code in `production`, i.e. when your app is being used by a user, doesn't need to use the Pry gem.

+To create the gemfile you just have to type in your directory `bundle init`

 **GROUP SYNTAX**
 The group syntax uses the keyword `group`, followed by the app environment as a symbol (`:development`, `:test`, and `:production` are the standard environments), followed by the keyword `do`.
 Inside the block, we list all the gems specific to that group.